Realm-Bot/docs/Features/chatrelay.md

 ## Configuring chat relay

-Chat relay can be configured via the [dashboard](https://realmbot.dev/)
+Chat relay can be configured via the [dashboard](https://realmbot.dev/).

-For the commands related to chat relay see [Chat Relay](/Commands/world-commands.md)
+For the commands related to chat relay see [Chat Relay](/Commands/world-commands.md).

-To turn on chat relay go to your guild dashboard and locate your realm name from the tabs on the left of the page
+If you wish to enable chat relay you will need to head go to your [guild dashboard](https://realmbot.dev/guilds) and locate your realm name from the tabs on the left of the page.

 ![](/images/realms_tab.png)

-Under **Modules** locate Chat Relay and press `settings` in the Chat Relay box, This will take you to the Chat Relay page and in there enable the button next to `Chat Relay`
+Under **Modules** locate Chat Relay and press `settings` in the Chat Relay box.
+This will take you to the Chat Relay page and in there enable the button next to `Chat Relay`.

 ![](/images/chat_replaySetting.png)

 ![](/images/turnRelayON.png)

-From there you can set the channel you want to use for chat relay by selecting the desired channel from the `Relay Channel` box
+From there you can set the channel you want to use for chat relay by selecting the desired channel from the `Relay Channel` box.

-You can also select what type of messages the bot Relays by turning on the respective buttons
+You can also select what type of messages the bot Relays by turning on the respective buttons.

-If you use Chat Ranks in your realm you can configure the bot to work with the chat rank pack by turning on `Detect & Relay Modified Chat Messages` and selecting the chat rank pack you use in the `Chat Modification Pack` dropdown under `Chat Ranks Detection`
+If you use chat ranks please ensure that you enable tellraw relay so that all your messages will relay from in-game into your discord server properly.